dipanshu46/Machine-Learning/Intro.md

 ![Alt text](<md_images/Screenshot from 2023-06-27 16-14-41.png>)

-Linear regression works with one variable only.
+Linear regression here has one variable.

 To find the line which gives us the best values for w and b which in turn helps generating the closest output estimate towards target output, we need to define a cost function.
 To compute this equation we find the average of squared error for all the given training examples.